Jesus’ Life: Chapter 11 – Jesus At The Feast Of Tabernacles (St John)

 Jesus symbolically compared himself to a Shepherd; one who the sheep recognised by his voice, who protected them and they instinctively followed.
 Jesus was saying to the people, I am your true Shepherd, I love you, trust me; there is only one flock and one Shepherd.

-We pray for Pope Francis and all who help to care for Jesus’ flock today.
+We pray for His Holiness the Pope and all who help to care for Jesus’ flock today.
 May they receive the strength to protect and nurture His people.

 look kindly on your servant Pope Francis;